-It made me realize that not only was my acne hormonal, but there were many other factors that were to blame.
+It made me realize that not only was my acne hormonal, but many other factors were to blame.
 I wasn’t eating right, I was under a lot of stress, and I just didn’t take care of my skin properly.

-So if you’re in the same boat, here are 5 things that could be making your skin break out.
+So if you’re in the same boat, here are five things that could be making your skin break out.

 1) Your Cell Phone

 Think about it, you touch your cell phone several times a day, but how often are you wiping the screen?
 And if you’re putting that screen on your face, think of all the germs and bacteria making contact with your skin.

 Wash your pillowcase and bed sheets at least once a week.
 You need to wash your bedding more often because of all that dirt and oil being accumulated every time you sleep.